euneirophrenia/CurrencyConverter/README.md

 It can also be used to setup the db initially, invoking it with the `--create` option.

-> At this current point in time, `dbsetup.py` is **not** called automatically, must be set up "by hand", using either `crond` (on Unix systems) or more python code.
-In a near future I will set it up myself to run periodically.
+This script runs automatically once every day at 17:00.

 ## Future improvements
 - [ ] Optimize the code
-- [ ] Automatically run the DB update once a day
+- [x] Automatically run the DB update once a day
 - [ ] Create a local cache instead of querying the DB for every request
 - [ ] Better paths management